Hackensack Simple Assault Defense Lawyers

 The degree of the charge will depend on the facts and circumstances of the incident, the nature and extent of the injuries to the alleged victim, whether or not a weapon was involved, etc. Just because an incident is charged a certain way, it doesn’t mean that the charges can not later be dropped down to a lower offense.
 The typical form of simple assault is the disorderly persons version.
 Nonetheless, a simple assault charge can be upgraded to aggravated assault, the felony version, if the victim of the assault is a police officer, prosecutor, judge, employee of a school, or similar public servant.
 It also becomes a more serious charge if simple assault happens in the presence of minors aged 16 or below, which is common at youth sporting events.

 In some cases, a disorderly persons offense for simple assault can be negotiated to be reduced to a lesser offense, such as disorderly conduct.
 In other scenarios, an experienced lawyer can resolve a simple assault case by way of an agreement to anger management or similar counseling.
-There are also effective defenses that can be used to get these charges dismissed altogether, allowing the defendant to avoid a criminal conviction on their record.
+There are also effective defenses that can be used to get these charges dismissed altogether (such as self-defense) allowing the defendant to avoid a criminal conviction on their record.

 Expunging a Simple Assault Offense in New Jersey